Data: ABS - 8501.0 - Retail Trade, Australia

 Read more about the data here: Link

-Our first figure presents the total retail turnover across the jurisdictions.
-The plot shows that despite the substantial decline in April due to national lockdowns, retail turnover across all states and territories has been higher than the last few years.
+Our first figure presents the total retail turnover across the states and territories.
+The plot shows that despite the substantial decline in April due to national lockdowns, in August, retail turnover across all states and territories except Victoria has been higher than the last few years.
 Please notice that these trends are not adjusted for inflation.

-Despite the increase in the overall turnover, the changes have not been consistent across different sectors and industries.
+Despite relatively consistent overall patterns, the changes was not uniform across different sectors and industries.
 The next figure provides a breakdown of the key categories and sub-categories of retail.